NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

-How To Create an Agency Mission Statement That Employees Actually Care About
+How To Create a Marketing Agency Mission Statement Employees Actually Care About

 Most business owners I know understand the importance of having a purpose for their business.
 In recent years, we’ve been fortunate that some of the most successful business founders have shared how it’s made a difference in their organizations.

 Defining a business purpose is challenging.
-There are so many conflicting frameworks around what mission and purpose mean, not to mention how to arrive at something that is authentically yours.
+There are so many conflicting frameworks around what mission and purpose mean, not to mention how to arrive at a vision and mission statement that is authentically yours.

 I’m not here to say which version is right and wrong, but for the purpose of this article, here is how I differentiate each term: